Stefantb/nvim-projects/README.md

 The idea is to make a very small and simple plugin that basically just manages CRUD for a project and hopefully creates a foundation that can be built upon.
-In the end users should just be able to quickly and easily add whatever they want to the project and be able to retreive the information when they want.
+In the end, users should just be able to quickly and easily add whatever they want to the project and be able to retreive the information when they want.